 It’s OK to be “Average”

 Have you ever asked a question about homeschooling and felt overwhelmed by the responses?
-Sometimes, instead of a simple answer, you receive a long list of impressive homeschool achievements.
+Sometimes, instead of a simple answer, you receive a long list of impressive homeschool achievements and highlight reels of excellence.

 I’ve seen many posts and conversations where a mom, curious about homeschooling, asks others to share their experiences.
 Often, the responses highlight early graduations, earning college credits in high school, teens starting businesses, and stories of full scholarships.
-Others mention favorite curriculums, co-ops, kids excelling above grade level, impressive SAT scores, talented athletes with busy schedules, and very full days!
+Others mention favorite curriculums that you must use, co-ops, kids excelling above grade level, impressive SAT scores, talented athletes with busy schedules, and very full days!

 It's ok to be average

-All of those accomplishments are wonderful!
+Don’t get me wrong – All of those homeschool accomplishments are wonderful!
 I love that families are meeting their kiddos where they are and seeing how they can help them thrive.
 BUT, I just want to remind you that it’s also totally OK to just be “average.”

 Find inspiration from the Homeschool Platypus and remember to keep your homeschool unique!
 Learn more here.